Shunnoni/Hacked-Scratch-Blocks/README.md

 # Hacked-Scratch-Blocks
 Get hacked Scratch blocks easily!
 I may make a video about this...
-Anyways, to import this into Scratch, get the "Project" folder and compress it.
-Then, change it into a ".sb3" file.
-Now, the final step is to import it into Scratch.
-Enjoy!
+All you have to do is just download the "sb3" file and import it into Scratch!
+Easy!